HurlesGroupSanger/DeNovoWEST/DeNovoWEST/README.md

 *Weight Dictionary:*

 This is a dictionary of weights made by looking at enrichment of that specific class of variants across the cohort.
 We have included this in the input directory.
-We have included both the weights file that has been generated on all our data and the weights file that has been generated after removing variants in the most significant DD-associated genes (see manuscript for details).
+We have included both the weights file that has been generated on all our data (```../input/weights_ppv_2019_01_09.tab```) and the weights file that has been generated after removing variants in the most significant DD-associated genes (```../input/weights_ppv_notop10_2019_01_09.tab```).
+See manuscript for more details.

 *Rates:*